Have you ever wanted to help children, but didn't know how? Become a Volunteer!

 Volunteer Orientation Meetings

-To learn more about becoming a volunteer in one of Social Services Agency (SSA) programs, you are invited to attend an orientation meeting where specific requirements and details of volunteer opportunities with SSA will be explained.
+To learn more about becoming a volunteer in one of the Social Services Agency programs, you are invited to attend an orientation meeting where the specific requirements and details of volunteer opportunities with the Social Services Agency will be explained.
+Applications will be provided by presenters at the orientation meeting.

 County of Orange Social Services Agency